The Bible and slavery: Sexual and conjugal slavery

-And if a man sells his daughter to be a slave, she shall not go out as the male slaves do.
-If she does not please her master, who has betrothed her to himself, then he shall let her be redeemed.
-He shall have no right to sell her to a foreign people, since he has dealt deceitfully with her.
-And if he has betrothed her to his son, he shall deal with her according to the custom of daughters.
-If he takes another wife, he shall not diminish her food, her clothing, and her marriage rights.
-And if he does not do these three for her, then she shall go out free, without paying money.

 The code also instructs that the woman was allowed to be redeemed if the man broke his betrothal to her.
 If a female slave was betrothed to the master's son, then she had to be treated as a normal daughter.
 If he took another wife, then he was required to continue supplying the same amounts of food, clothing, and conjugal rights to her.
 The code states that failure to comply with these regulations would automatically grant free manumission to the enslaved woman, while all Israelite slaves were to be treated as hired servants.